 You will find chapters about marriage and motherhood, factory and farm work, homemakers and heads of household, victims and criminals, war workers and female soldiers.

-I have been a government information librarian for forty years, most of them at Western Washington University.
-My scholarly articles have been published in Library and Information History, Scientometrics, and Journal of Government Information, among other places.
-See also my American Libraries article How Overdue Books Caused the Civil War.
+I was a government information librarian for forty-one years, ending in 2018.
+See, for example, my American Libraries article How Overdue Books Caused the Civil War.

 My other publications are mysteries.
 Mostly funny.
-More than sixty of my short stories have been published, almost half of them in Alfred Hitchcock's Mystery Magazine.
-For example, the November/December 2017 issue of AHMM has "The Chair Thief," a tale of office infighting.
+More than seventy of my short stories have been published, almost half of them in Alfred Hitchcock's Mystery Magazine."The Cop Who Liked Gilbert and Sullivan" (Sherlock Holmes Mystery Magazine, issue #23) is the winner of the 2018 Derringer Award for Short Story.

 My story "Street of the Dead House," which appeared in the anthology nEvermore!, was reprinted in both BEST AMERICAN MYSTERY STORIES 2016 and in YEAR'S BEST DARK FANTASY & HORROR: 2016.